Indigenous languages of the Americas: Northern America

 Another area of considerable diversity appears to have been the Southeastern Woodlands; however, many of these languages became extinct from European contact and as a result they are, for the most part, absent from the historical record.
 This diversity has influenced the development of linguistic theories and practice in the US.

 Due to the diversity of languages in North America, it is difficult to make generalizations for the region.
 Most North American languages have a relatively small number of vowels (i.e. three to five vowels).
 Languages of the western half of North America often have relatively large consonant inventories.
 The languages of the Pacific Northwest are notable for their complex phonotactics (for example, some languages have words that lack vowels entirely).
 The languages of the Plateau area have relatively rare pharyngeals and epiglottals (they are otherwise restricted to Afroasiatic languages and the languages of the Caucasus).
 Ejective consonants are also common in western North America, although they are rare elsewhere (except, again, for the Caucasus region, parts of Africa, and the Mayan family).

 Head-marking is found in many languages of North America (as well as in Central and South America), but outside of the Americas it is rare.
-Many languages throughout North America are polysynthetic (Eskimo–Aleut languages are extreme examples), although this is not characteristic of all North American languages (contrary to what was believed by 19th-century linguists).
+Many languages throughout North America are polysynthetic (Eskaleut languages are extreme examples), although this is not characteristic of all North American languages (contrary to what was believed by 19th-century linguists).
 Several families have unique traits, such as the inverse number marking of the Tanoan languages, the lexical affixes of the Wakashan, Salishan and Chimakuan languages, and the unusual verb structure of Na-Dené.